Canning Supplies and Preserving Equipment List

 Pro tip: if buying new, keep the box the jars come in.
 They’re great for keeping jars steady and safe(r) on storage shelves.

 There are sooooooo many sizes of jars available for almost anything you want to preserve.

 4 oz jars: these are great for gifting jams or chutneys.
 I used them to freeze baby food when my kiddos were younger.
 They’re also the perfect size for freezing small portions of homemade pesto or Whole30 BBQ Sauce.

-8 oz jars: these are standard jam jars (related: Low-Sugar Strawberry Jam), sauces (related: Old-Fashioned Slow Cooker Apple Butter) and are perfect for syrups (related: Canning Blackberry Syrup).
-You can also use these 8 oz containers for freezer jam (related: Strawberry Freezer Jam).
+8 oz jars: these are standard jam jars (related: Low-Sugar Strawberry Jam), sauces (related: Canning Apple Butter) and are perfect for syrups (related: Blackberry Syrup).
+You can also use these 8 oz containers for freezer jam (related: No Cook Raspberry Freezer Jam, Blackberry Freezer Jam, and this Strawberry Freezer Jam Recipe).

 Pint jars (16 oz): pint jars are perfect for pickles and for recipes equivalent to a standard-size can at the grocery store (related: Canning Pumpkin).
 They’re also perfect for making Refrigerator Dilly Beans which must be stored in the fridge and aren’t safe to can.
 Have a garden?
 Try freezing peas and storing them in pint jars to replace 2 cups of peas in a recipe.

 Pint and a-half jar: these 24 oz jars are great for taller veggies like carrots or asparagus.